«prev next»

 or simply

-The essence of associativity (and of reductionism) is this ability to study complex phenomenon by zooming in into a part that you want to examine in a given moment, and looking at it in isolation.
+And this, I think, is the essence of associativity — the ability to study complex phenomenon by zooming in into a part that you want to examine in a given moment, and looking at it in isolation.